remotebase/remotebase-api/README.md

 ## Current version

-The current API version is `v1`.
-Access the endpoints at `http://api.remotebase.io/`.
+Access the endpoints at `http://api.remotebase.io/`. `v1` is coming soon.

 ## Endpoints